+'''

-{current_function, {Module, Function, Arity}}
+{current_function, {Module, Function, Arity} | undefined}

+'''

 Module, Function, Arity is the current function call of the process.
+The value undefined can be returned if the process is currently executing native compiled code.

+'''

 {current_location, {Module, Function, Arity, Location}}

+'''

 Module, Function, Arity is the current function call of the process.
 Location is a list of two-tuples describing the location in the source code.